Frequently asked questions (FAQs)

 Q: How do I sign up for Mobile Banking?

-A: There are three ways to sign up for Mobile Banking.
+A: There are two ways to sign up for Mobile Banking.

 - For text banking: log in to Online Banking on your computer and choose Manage Mobile Banking Settings.
 Enroll your mobile phone and follow the activation instructions.